carbonplan/research/articles/dac-calculator-explainer/index.md

 ### Exploring the parameter space

-The above analysis shows a clear cost advantage for NGCC relative to Wind or Solar.
+The above analysis shows a clear cost advantage for NGCC relative to wind or solar.
 But with alternative assumptions, that difference can become much smaller.

-Here we explore a high cost NGCC configuration, and a low cost Wind configuration.
+Here we explore a high cost NGCC configuration, and a low cost wind configuration.

 To model the high cost NGCC, we assume several parameters that differ from the baseline model.
 For financing we set capital expenses to $2,027 million, for design we set requirements of 1.7 GJ/tCO2 of electricity and 7.2 GJ/tCO2 of thermal energy, and we set fixed and variable O&M costs to $70/tCO2 and $8/tCO2, respectively.

 <ParameterScenario
   figureNumber={3}
-  capitalExpense={2027}
-  WACC={8.5}
-  facilityLifetime={20}
-  scale={1000000}
+  energySource={'NGCC'}
+  capEx={2027}
+  electricReq={10}
+  thermalReq={10}
   totalCost={401}
   variableOM={11}
   fixedOM={73}